-With a background in Early Childhood Development, Maggie is passionate about teaching children of all ages.
+With a background in Early Childhood Development, Maggie is enthusiastic about teaching children of all ages.
 Her teaching experiences began with many years in childcare, which culminated in founding, building and directing her own childcare business.
-But she expanded her range dramatically when her passion for teaching abruptly moved from preschool to high school students, and everyone in between.
+She expanded her range dramatically when her passion for teaching abruptly moved from preschool to high school students, and everyone in between.
 She has created curriculum for many courses and has taught classes in pre-school literature, culinary arts for all ages, yearbook, choir, drama, constitutional law, civics, and public speaking.

 Maggie served as Events Coordinator for the Family Academy of Christian Education and for Training Minds Ministries where she planned events for homeshool children from parties to proms, graduation ceremonies, talent shows, theatrical productions, speech and debate training camps and many other activities for hundreds of students and families.
 Maggie also has extensive experience in tournament directing and administration, catering, wedding planning and political campaigning.

 While “Mr. Leonard” Directs students in theatrical productions, “Miss Maggie” Co-Directs and Produces those shows.
 While Maggie is coaching her SALT team, Leonard serves as her assistant coach.
 When Maggie is a Tournament Director you are likely to find Leonard serving as the tournament’s Tabulation Director.